erunyon/erikrunyon.com/source/_posts/2013-12-06-from-two-point-four-megabytes-to-four-hundred-kilobytes.md

 Good luck and happy optimization.

 **NOTE:** The total size on www.ND.edu depends a lot on the primary feature image.
-Since this article was originally posted, we updated to a new image that refuses do compress well, which is resulting in larger than 400 KB download total.
+Since this article was originally posted, we updated to a new image that refuses to compress well, which is resulting in larger than 400 KB total download size.
 So as that image changes, so will these results.